VRConservation/geosp/chapters/05_python.md

 ## Getting Started

 To be honest, getting started using a Windows computer was a total pain in the ass.
-So, if you're using Linux or Apple OS, setting things up will be much easier.
-It will take a few hours from scratch, but a great resource is at the [Geog-414](http://gg.gg/1ats9t) course software web page.
+So, if you're using Linux or Apple OS, setting things running will be much easier.
+It will take a few hours from scratch, but a great resource is at the University of Tennessee, Knoxville [Geog-414](https://geog-414.gishub.org/book/preface/software.html) course software web page.
 Scroll through the page to familiarize yourself with the commands.
 Near the bottom of the page is a series of videos to get you started, which is worth viewing and following.
 For some reason, I found that Miniconda didn't work well on my machine with Windows 11, but everything worked with Anaconda.

 ```{important} Getting started quick guides can be found in the Virtual Environment, Visual Studio Code, and Github appendices.
 ```